Sint Maarten

 Place details mention: check in steps, opening hours.

-Place details mention: required documents, fees or payments, opening hours.
+Place details mention: required documents, fees or payments, opening hours and check in steps.

 Notes for mariners